mucalo/add-new-component-in-bazor/README.md

 Plan is to add this to the context menu in Visual Studio 2019 as a scaffolder, however, at this time I am having problems finding ways to do this.
 So, currently this is implemented as a .NET 5.0 console application.

-For more details, please visit: [https://mariomucalo.com/organizing-and-naming-components-in-blazor/](Organizing and Naming Components in Blazor) on my blog.
+For more details, please read [Organizing and Naming Components in Blazor](https://mariomucalo.com/organizing-and-naming-components-in-blazor/) on my blog.

 ## What does it do